The Road (2015)

 This film tracks the struggle of a small group of Tibetan park rangers against a band of poachers in the remote Tibetan region of Kekexili.
 The low budget project was shot on the Tibetan plateau, and most of the roles are played by local amateur actors.

 It is based on a true story about the "Wild Yak Brigade", a volunteer group in the 1990s who tried to stop the Tibetan antelope being hunted to extinction for their fine wool.

-Subsequently, the Chinese government declared Kekexili a "national nature preserve" and established a forestry bureau to protect it – and the number of antelopes have rebounded.
+Subsequently, the Chinese government declared Kekexili a "national nature preserve" and established a forestry bureau to protect it – and the number of antelopes has rebounded.
 However railways, dams and other large planned projects on the plateau now pose new threats to antelope habitat and migration routes.

 West of the Tracks (2002)

-This nine hour epic charts the economic demise of one of the most densely populated industrial areas of northeast China.
+This nine hour epic charts the economic demise of one of the most densely populated industrial areas of north-east China.
 From 1999 director Wang Bing took a long journey across the railway that cuts through Shenyang province, the region that was once the heart of the planned central economy with its labour-intense steel works and blast furnaces.
 The province was also the focus of economic reform and bankruptcies that led to the demolition of many industrial plants, heaping hordes of desolate workers onto the unemployment scrapheap.

 The observational documentary offers a fascinating insight into the backrooms and workers’ quarters of half-abandoned factories.
-Over a decade later, it resonates strongly as the region faces a fresh wave of lay-offs as coal and steel plants shut down to make way for a 'greener' China.
+Over a decade later, it resonates strongly as the region faces a fresh wave of lay-offs as coal and steel plants shut down to make way for a "greener" China.